GlobalRepCentre/back-and-forth/README.md

 1. Using any cloud VM provider (AWS, DigitalOcean, Linode, etc.), provision an Ubuntu 20.04 LTS VM, with at least 512 MB of RAM (1+ GB recommended).
-   Note the VM's IP address.
+1. Configure the VM's firewall to only allow ingress from the internet on ports 22, 80, and 443.
-   Ensure that you can SSH into the VM (`ssh root@vm-ip-here`).
+1. Note the VM's IP address and ensure that you can SSH into the VM (`ssh root@vm-ip-here`).
 1. Using any domain name that you own (e.g. `back-and-forth.yoursite.example`), update the DNS settings so that the domain's A record points to the IP of your new VM.
 A domain name is required because Back & Forth uses HTTPS.
 If you need,